-As of December 31, 2011, we wholly-owned 91 self storage facilities located in 17 states (Alabama, Arizona, California, Florida, Georgia, Illinois, Kentucky, Mississippi, Nevada, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas and Virginia) and Canada comprising approximately 60,140 units and approximately 7.5 million rentable square feet.
-Of the 91 properties we wholly-owned as of December 31, 2011, 46 were acquired during 2011.
-We also had interests in nine additional self storage facilities through preferred equity and/or minority interests.
+As of December 31, 2012, we wholly-owned 110 self storage facilities located in 17 states (Alabama, Arizona, California, Florida, Georgia, Illinois, Kentucky, Mississippi, Nevada, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas and Virginia) and Canada comprising approximately 70,190 units and approximately 9.2 million rentable square feet.
+As of December 31, 2012, we also had minority interests in eight additional self storage facilities.
+Of those interests, one has been deemed to be a controlling interest and is therefore consolidated in our consolidated financial statements as discussed in Note 2.
 Additionally, we have an interest in a net leased industrial property in California with 356,000 rentable square feet leased to a single tenant.
+While our properties are branded under the "SmartStop® Self Storage" brand, we do not own or control this brand.
+Strategic Storage Holdings, LLC, the parent company of our Advisor and Property Manager, owns and controls the intellectual property rights to the "SmartStop® Self Storage" brand, the website www.smartstopselfstorage.com and other intellectual property currently being used by us in connection with our self storage properties.
+We are currently authorized to use this brand and other intellectual property pursuant to a license.
+In the event that we ever cease to operate under this brand, which has garnered substantial value due to its goodwill and reputation associated therewith, we may lose market share and customers, and we could incur significant costs to change the signage and otherwise change our brand.